mapmeld/mapplz-ruby/README.md

 @mapper.render_html(max_zoom: 18, fillColor: '#00f')
 ```

-You can also add styles to your data as it's entered into the map datastore.
+You can also add styles as you enter data into MapPLZ.

 ```
 @mapper << { path: [point1, point2], color: 'red', opacity: 0.8 }